wp-plugins/nmedia-mailchimp-widget/readme.txt

 [vimeo https://vimeo.com/122874502]

 = PRO Version =
+Now you can create Mailchimp Campaigns using Wordpress Posts/Pages.
+In few click Newsletter is ready to send to any List.
 * Create Campaigns using Post/Pages contents
 * Create your own Template with Custom Header (image, HTML) and Footer (HTML)
 * Test campaigns before you send it.